jomit/BotWorkshop/1-SetupAzureBotService.md

 - Open command prompt on your local machine and run the following command in the directory where you want to download the source code: (Use the password provided for deployment credentials)
     - `git clone <Git clone url>`

-- Open the source code folder in Visual Studio Code
+- Open the source code folder in Visual Studio Code.

 - Update the Greeting Intent activity text in `bot.js`

 - Use Source Control options in VSCode to Commit & Push the updated code.

-- Under App Service click again on `Deployment Options`, you should see the status of a new build kickoff
+- In Azure Portal under App Service, click again on `Deployment Options`, you should see a new build.

 - Once the build status is `Active`, go back to Web App bot and test it using `Test in Web App`